LijiAlex/CodersMarketPlace/README.md

 # CodersMarketPlace

-Marketplace for Coders by Liji
+arketplace for Coders where coders/team can register themselves and people can hire them by Liji